Deadline: January 14, 2018

 The Wheelwright Prize is a $100,000 travel-based research grant that is awarded annually to early-career architects who have demonstrated exceptional design talent, produced work of scholarly and professional merit, and who show promise for continued creative work.
+The Wheelwright Prize is intended to spur innovative research during the early stage of an architect’s professional career.
 Now open to applicants from all over the world—no affiliation to Harvard GSD required—the prize aims to foster new forms of research informed by cross-cultural engagement.

 - $100,000 cash prize to support travel and research-related costs